wasnaqvi/wasi-naqvi.github.io/README.md

 ### Introduction.
-Hi, I'm a third year Physics and Data Science Major, primarily interested in Particle Physics and Astronomy.
+Hi, I'm a third year Physics and Data Science Major, primarily interested in High Energy Physics,and Astronomy.
 I am passionate about using computational methods to solve problems in Physics.
 I am also passionate about building and designing experiments.
 When I am not behind a computer screen, I am on a soccer field.
 I also like classical literature, poetry, and Hozier.